apache/incubator-hivemall/docs/gitbook/misc/tokenizer.md

 ## Part-of-speech

-The second argument can also accept the following option format:
+From Hivemall v0.6.0, the second argument can also accept the following option format:

 ```
  -mode <arg>   The tokenization mode.
 One of ['normal', 'search',